 Children are usually eager to sit in the front seat of the car because it represents independence and being grown up, while also meaning they don’t have to squish between siblings in the back.
-But before kids can call, ‘shot-gun!’ they should meet height recommendations, and legal requirements.
+But before kids can call, ‘shot-gun!’ they should meet height recommendation and legal requirements.

 However, each state has slightly different laws (which you should check thoroughly according to your state and your child’s age), briefly outlined below:

-From 7-16 years, must either use an approved child restraint or properly fitting seatbelt (which they won’t fit until 145cm tall).
+From 7-16 years, must either use an approved child restraint or a properly fitting seatbelt (which they won’t fit until 145cm tall).

 Children 7 years and over can sit in either a normal adult seat or an approved child restraint/booster.

-Children 7-16 years old who don’t fit an adult seatbelt properly strongly recommended to use an approved booster seat
+Children 7-16 years old who don’t fit an adult seatbelt properly are strongly recommended to use an approved booster seat

-Children under 7 years must not sit in the front seat, and children 7 years and over can sit in either a suitable child restraint or normal passenger seat with seatbelt.
+Children under 7 years must not sit in the front seat, and children 7 years and over can sit in either a suitable child restraint or a normal passenger seat with seatbelt.